lpietan/GenoMLizer/README.md

  ## Tutorial
-A set of example files are downloaded with the installation of GenoMLizer and should be in the '/GenoMLizerSetup' directory (GenoMLizer_example.vcf.gz, GenoMLizer_example_targets).
-These example files are provided for quick check for any issues with the installation or dependencies and testing of the GenoMLizer commands' functionality.
-Within the dataset, there is a synthetic variant at chr7:71248 with the gene symbol AC093627.7 that perfectly separates the synthetic case and controls in the target file and is expected to be selected by all feature selection strategies with variant or gene variables and allow for perfection prediction with the ML models.
+A set of example files is downloaded with the installation of GenoMLizer and should be in the `/GenoMLizerSetup` directory (`GenoMLizer_example.vcf.gz`, `GenoMLizer_example_targets`).
+These example files are provided for quick check of any issues with the installation or dependencies, as well as for testing the functionality of the GenoMLizer commands.
+Within the dataset, there is a synthetic variant at chr7:71248 with the gene symbol AC093627.7, which perfectly separates the synthetic case and controls in the target file.
+This variant is expected to be selected by all feature selection strategies, whether using variant or gene variables, and to enable perfect prediction with the ML models.

 Here is a tutorial for a quick run through.
 ```